 The Lisfranc joint is found where the metatarsal bones meet the bones of the arch.
 Lisfranc injuries include sprained ligaments, fractures, or dislocations that affect this joint.

-Please don’t hesitate to call Barrington Orthopedic Specialists or book an appointment online to get relief from your foot pain.
+Please don’t hesitate to call Barrington Orthopedic Specialists to book an appointment and get relief from your foot pain.